rkuma183/wilsonmar.github.io/_posts/2014-08-02-apple-mac-osx-setup.md

 0. Within VMWare Fusion, select File | New.
 0. Drag the ISO file and drop on the dialog.
 0. Supply the license key.

-   WARNING: The license key from MSDN was not recognized.

 <a name="ElCapitanSIP"></a>